Azure/azure-sdk-for-js/sdk/identity/identity/TROUBLESHOOTING.md

 azd config list
 ```

-Once you've verified the Azure Developer CLI is using correct account, you can validate that it's able to obtain tokens for this account.
+Once you've verified the Azure Developer CLI is using the correct account, validate that it's able to obtain tokens for this account.

 ```bash
 azd auth token --output json --scope https://management.core.windows.net/.default